danchoys-d2f/ios-project-culture/Categories/ProjectSetup.md

 ## Custom configs

 In iOS projects custom configuration can be stored in multiple ways.
-Depending on the amount and sensitivity of this data you are going to choose on of the following:
+Depending on the amount and sensitivity of this data you are going to choose one of the following:

 * __Info.plist__